-The off white paint was applied gently with a chip brush so it wouldn’t remove the vaseline.
+Using a gentle stroke with a chip brush will allow the vaseline to resist.
 Yes, you could stop here, if you like this look.
 I wanted a little more coverage.

 Can you see the vaseline treated areas peeking through?
 I chose to do another light coat with a dampened chip brush so I wouldn’t get too much coverage.